Ann Wright: Peace activism

-In December 2008, Wright has recently expressed her dissatisfaction with the current U.S foreign policy toward Palestine.
+In December 2008, Wright expressed her dissatisfaction with U.S foreign policy toward Palestine.

 In 2009 Wright began work as a leading member of the steering committee for the Gaza Freedom March.

 In August 2014 she was among the signatories of an open letter to German Chancellor Angela Merkel by the group Veteran Intelligence Professionals for Sanity in which they urged the Chancellor to be suspicious of U.S. intelligence regarding the alleged invasion of Russia in Eastern Ukraine.

-In 2017, Wright was awarded the US Peace Prize by the US Peace Memorial Foundation “for courageous antiwar activism, inspirational peace leadership, and selfless citizen diplomacy.”
+In 2017, Wright was awarded The US Peace Prize by the US Peace Memorial Foundation “for courageous antiwar activism, inspirational peace leadership, and selfless citizen diplomacy.”